 Colors and different mediums are the cornerstones of Erica Putis’ artwork.
 She wants her audience to be able to experience her work with all of their senses.
 If they can do that and find enjoyment, then she is happy.

 Erica Putis grew up in a small town in Vermont where the grass was green and the winters cold.
 During this time, she would wander for hours around her family’s 20 acres, continuously in awe of nature and her surroundings.
 Creating was always something that happened and never stopped even when she grew up.

-She would create clothes for her Barbies and sell jewelry to her fellow 4th graders.
-She would win drawing contests and illustrate peers’ stories.
+She created clothes for her Barbies and sell jewelry to her fellow 4th graders.
+She won drawing contests and illustrate peers’ stories.
 In high school Erica refined her craft and ventured into wood sculpture, painting, realist drawings and intricate beading work.
 It was at 18 she sold her first art piece to her high school, which would be the first in their private collection.
 She contemplated going to college for art but decided to venture into music and theater.
 It wasn’t until almost 15 years later that she decided to pick up her paint brush again.